|Ariel's GEOS Programmer's Reference Guide|

 - See interleave.
 Boyce's guide called it the skew factor, and Zimmerman's revision kept the term.

 - An independently movable graphics object.
-The VIC-II chip in the Commodore 64 and 128 allow you to control up to eight sprites at a time, and the chip takes care of overlaying sprites on top of the displayed image without the need to draw, erase, and redraw anything on the screen.
+The VIC-II chip in the Commodore 64 and 128 allows you to control up to eight sprites at a time, and the chip takes care of overlaying sprites on top of the displayed image without the need to draw, erase, and redraw anything on the screen.
 GEOS reserves sprite 0 for the mouse pointer and sprite 1 for the text cursor.

 - sprite, soft